zkerriga/sonic-pi-setup/README.md

 sudo pacman -S realtime-privileges libffado celt qjackctl
 ```

-The script specifies the launch of the sound server for the program and the program itself.
+The script specifies the launch of **the sound server** for the program and **the program itself**.
 When you have enjoyed enough of the Sonic Pi, you can simply close the program.
-The script to release all the resources :smirk:
+The script to release all the resources!  :smirk: